larocaroja/larocaroja.github.io/_posts/2024-01-03-icassp-mic-conversion.md

     2D t-SNE visualization of intermediate embeddings of the baseline on the development data.
 The left column illustrates the full development set and whistle sound samples drawn from it, respectively.
 The right column are sound samples converted to iPhone 14 using the date from the left.
 </div>

 Among the more specialized recent approaches, Freq-MixStyle emerged as the most effective, achieving an average F1 score of 85.5% and demonstrating consistent performance with a narrow 3.8% confidence interval.
-However, our Microphone Conversion technique, MC-200-Gen, outshone these methods with an impressive average F1 score of 90.7% and minimal variability (3.5%).
+However, our Microphone Conversion technique, MC-200-Gen, trained for 200 epochs, outshone these methods with an impressive average F1 score of 90.7% and minimal variability (3.5%).
 In scenarios requiring adaptation, SEC models employing adaptation strategies generally outperformed MC-200-Adapt (p=0.5) on 4 out of 6 target devices, showing a 1.3% gain in overall performance.
 Remarkably, they nearly matched the 'Real' performance metric when trained on a diverse set of devices.

 Our findings underscore the effectiveness of our Microphone Conversion approach, particularly its capability to enhance both generalization and adaptability of SEC systems.
 The promising results also suggest the potential for further optimization with extended training durations, paving the way for more robust and reliable SEC systems in the face of device variability.